Blogs sponsored by Piotr Chmielinski

 My original plan was to advance by walking along the riverbank of the Apurimac to a point where I could climb to a road on the east side, but because of earlier delays, I found that the rivers had risen too high at the onset of the wet season.
 Instead, I re-routed to cross the mountain trails while staying as close as possible to the river.

-I stayed at various villages where residents were very surprised to see a gringo.
+I stayed at various villages where residents were very surprised to see a gringo, especially one walking alone.
 Some of them were keen to warn me about the danger of encountering large groups of armed mochileros (young cocaine transporters), most of whom just want to earn money to pay for their education or help their families.
 Some also said there was a danger of being ambushed by armed thieves along the trails, so I found myself taking on a local who knows the area well to walk with me for two days.
 What they did not warn me about, however, are the landslides.
 After an all-night rainstorm, we were stunned when tons of huge rocks crashed down onto a part of the trail we had passed only seconds before.
 My walking companion Herberth just said “You were lucky – Pachamama is protecting you”